NicholasGraalum/CS362-Project/reports/week5.md

 #### Andrew:
+- Worked on our slides for the mid-term presentation
 #### Kylan:
 - reworked our architecture description to fit a layered architecture pattern.
 - added architecture assumptions and alternatives to the living doc.